floriandvv/Open-Podcast-Studio/README.md

 ## Current status

+- **Localization:** The current release is available in German only.
+An English user interface is planned and will follow in an upcoming release.
 - ✅ Host and guest control via WebSockets
 - ✅ Token-based guest invitations without exposing the room name in the token
 - ✅ Local browser recording with chunked uploads and server-side WAV merging